 A: Yes you can request a temporary change to your limits if you anticipate making a large purchase.
-We need this in writing.
+We need this in writing as well as a copy of your current identification card.
 Please notify us at least 24 hours in advance by contacting a Member Service Representative.

 Q: Where can I use my debit card?

 A: You can use your debit card wherever you see the Visa logo.

 Q: What if my card is lost or stolen?

 A: Contact Tobacco Valley Teachers Federal Credit Union immediately at 860-253-4780, 800-749-8305, or our fraud monitoring service for a lost or stolen card at 888-241-2510.